Developer coding guidelines Jun 17, 2009 / Updated: May 18, 2013

 GitHub

-Version control of the Zenphoto development will be moved to GitHub after Zenphoto 1.4.4 entirely.
-The development of 1.4.4 that version has already been move there:
+Version control of the Zenphoto development has been moved to GitHub since Zenphoto 1.4.4 entirely.

 Git clients

-If you find using the console inconvenient, that site also has a list of graphical Git clients: http://git-scm.com/downloads/guis
+If you find using the console inconvenient, that site also has a list of graphical Git clients: https://git-scm.com/downloads/guisAt the bottom there are links to even more extensive lists.
+Note that not all clients feature all Git commands.

 Recommended additional read: General contributor guidelines